stevealexrs/OpenCore-Legion-5i-17IMH05H/README.md

 **Warning**: Disabling laptop dGPU through Optimus Method from this guide [Disabling laptop dGPUs (SSDT-dGPU-Off/NoHybGfx)](https://dortania.github.io/Getting-Started-With-ACPI/Laptops/laptop-disable.html) will result in fan turning at max and computer auto shutdown.

 ### Keyboard Indicator Light
-**Warning**: It is very likely that Fnlock indicator light will break for good in Windows without some sort of keyboard reset.

 The keys are working but their indicator lights malfunction.
-In Mac, Capslock light is working but Numlock light is not.
-In Windows, FnLock light is not working even when I boot naturally without Opencore, probably broke it but it is merely cosmetic.
-These lights still work normally in BIOS.
+In Mac, Capslock light is working but Numlock and FnLock light is not because Mac keyboard doesn't have these lights.
+There may be other fix but it is unimportant for me.

 ### AiportItlwm Not Working If You Shutdown From Windows And Boot Mac
 Probably because of Windows Fast Startup but not sure how to fix it.